 This command bit requests that the internal offset value is measured.
 The internal offset value is the offset of the DSCC with an internal short applied from SRP to SRN.
 The result can be read in 0x5f-5e.
-The result is a signed number with an LSB value of 1.225 μ V. The command takes approximately 5.5 seconds to make the measurement.
-This command is intended for manufacturing use.
+The result is a signed number with an LSB value of $1.225~\mu V$.
+The command takes approximately 5.5 seconds to make the measurement.
+This command is intended for manufacturing use, along with the CEO command, to determine the external board offset..